-His research at Cornell focuses on developing the HI-Light reactor for carbon conversion, and the FeverPhone device for fever diagnosis.
+His research at Cornell focuses on developing the HI-Light reactor for carbon conversion (thesis project), and the FeverPhone device for fever diagnosis (side project).

-The HI-Light team (Cornell+Dimensional Energy) has won the $20K Grand Prize in Tech Briefs “Create the Future” Design Contest and has advanced to the semi-final round of the competition for the $20M NRG COSIA Carbon XPRIZE.
+The Cornell team has won the $20K Grand Prize in Tech Briefs “Create the Future” Design Contest and the industrial partner, Dimensional Energy, has advanced to the final round of the competition for the $20M NRG COSIA Carbon XPRIZE.

 HI-Light: A Solar Thermal Chemical Reactor for Carbon Conversion

 Plants absorb carbon dioxide, water, and sunlight and convert them into food to grow through photosynthesis.
 Artificial photosynthesis is a similar process that converts CO2 into the same fuels and feedstocks that drive our economy.
 Herein we report the HI-Light technology – an artificial photosynthesis reactor and engineered catalyst platform designed for CO2 conversion into fuels.